wobbrock/multpois/README.md

 ## Installation

-You can install the development version of multpois like so:
+You can install the multpois package like so:

 ``` r
 install.packages("multpois")